LINE OPERATIONS SAFETY AUDIT (LOSA) |

 historically done.

-1.2.16 A medical analogy may be
+1.2.16 A medical analogy may be helpful

-illness but not its cause.
-It marks the beginning rather
+its cause.
+It marks the beginning rather than the end of the

-than the end of the diagnostic process.
-Periodic monitoring
+diagnostic process.

-of routine flights is therefore like periodic physical:

-getting sick.
 Periodic monitoring of routine flights

+is therefore like periodic physical: proactively checking

+monitoring of routine flights indirectly involves

-problems; possibly serious, possibly not.
-For example, a
+serious, possibly not.
+For example, a broken bone sends a

-broken bone sends a person to the doctor; the doctor sets
+person to the doctor; the doctor sets the bone but may not

-the bone but may not consider the root cause(s): weak bones,
+consider the root cause(s): weak bones, poor diet, high-risk

-poor diet, high-risk lifestyle, etc. Therefore, setting the
+lifestyle, etc. Therefore, setting the bone is no guarantee

-bone is no guarantee that the person will not turn up again
+that the person will not turn up again the following month

-cause.
-Lastly, accident investigation is like a postmortem:
+accident investigation is like a postmortem: the

-the examination made after death to determine its cause.
+examination made after death to determine its cause.
 The

 autopsy reveals the nature of a particular pathology but